cloudberrydb/cloudberrydb/src/tools/vagrant/README.md

 whereas the segment hosts have the word "gpseg" in the `-D` parameter setting.

 Next, start ``gdb`` from a guest terminal.
-Once you get a prompt in gdb, type in the following (the pid you specify in the `attach` comnnand will be different for you):
+Once you get a prompt in gdb, type in the following (the pid you specify in the `attach` command will be different for you):
 ```gdb
 set follow-fork-mode child